cachrisman/salesforce-node-client/README.md

 ```

 #### Retrieving the currently logged user
-As a conviniency, you can retrieve the currently logged in user with this call:
+As a convenience, you can retrieve the currently logged in user with this call:
 ```js
 // Request logged user info
 sfdc.data.getLoggedUser(sfdcSession, function (error, userData) {